-In order to obtain credit for this course, students must successfully complete the following requirements:
+To obtain credit for this course, students must successfully complete the following requirements:

-- 1. attend and fully participate in all seminars (minimum 90%) - 2. successfully complete all required field journal entries - 3. complete the FE600 Case Study before the
+- 1. attend and fully participate in all seminars - 2. successfully complete all required field journal entries (3 per week due Sundays by noon to UC & PT) - 3. complete the FE600 Case Study before week 4

-Field Journal Criteria

-Pre-service teachers (PSTs) are required to maintain ongoing field journal entries for the entirety of FE600.
+Field Journal Criteria Pre-service teachers (PSTs) are required to maintain ongoing field journal entries for the entirety of FE600.
 The field journal should focus on observations, thoughts and reflections on observations as well as the effectiveness lessons and learning activities presented during the week.
-Field journal entries are not narrative retellings of the day, but rather 'thinking through' factors that led to a successful/challenging lesson, and/or observations and emerging questions about student learning and engagement, instructional design, assessment and student engagement.
+Field journal entries are not narrative retellings of the day, but rather 'thinking through' factors that led to a successful/challenging lesson, and/or observations and emerging questions about student learning and engagement, instructional design, assessment, and student engagement.
 Field journal entries are shared with the partner teacher and university consultant as these serve to guide conversations around your professional growth.